khaledh/khaledh.github.io/docs/osdev/04-targeting-uefi-p2.md

 ### `stdout`/`stderr`

 The `stdout` and `stderr` global variables are pointers to a `FILE` struct that represents the standard output and error streams.

 ```c
 FILE *stdout;
 FILE *stderr;
 ```

-We can define it in Nim as a variable of type `File`, which will be initialized to `nil` by default:
+We can define them in Nim as a variable of type `File`, which will be initialized to `nil` by default:

 ```nim
 # src/libc.nim